aerodinamicc/R-programming/kaggle/BlackFriday/README.md

----
-title: "Black Friday insights"
-output:
-  html_document:
-    toc: true # table of content true
-    toc_depth: 3
-    keep_md: yes
----

-Hey, guys!
 Today we look at the Black Friday data.
 Let's dive and see what is in store for us.

 ```r